 The SOW provides a foundation for a good working relationship.
 In addition to defining the project you’d like done, it includes a timeframe and payment terms.
 Before the project starts, work with your independent contractor to develop a clear SOW.
 Include a process for managing changes to the project, budget, and timeline.
 Inevitably, things will veer from the plan.
 Defining a process up front will save you time when these bumps occur.

 Before the project begins, establish a process for communicating progress.
 Will there be weekly phone calls or progress reports?
-Consistent communication ensures that issues are quickly resolved and that you and your contractor are aligned on goals and expectations.
+Consistent communication ensures that issues are quickly resolved and that you and your contractor are aligned with goals and expectations.
 Setting up regular check-ins or reports can help keep your project on track.

 If there are multiple departments or business units involved in the project, designate a single point of contact for the contractor.
 This will help your contractor avoid delays in the case they have to wait for reviews and approvals from multiple parties.

 To best facilitate communication, consider using a shared workspace such as Basecamp, or a folder on your VPN.
 Talk with your independent contractor prior to the project to establish what will work best for both of you; the contractor may be able to recommend a system they already have in place for shared communication and document collaboration.

 Setting measurements and milestones can help keep your project moving smoothly from start to finish.
 First, define success measures.
 While you may want the work completed in a specific amount of time for the agreed upon budget, there are other ways to define success.
 Make sure the metrics you choose are accessible, relevant, and timely.

 Setting clear milestones is a second important step.
 Milestones provide defined targets and ensure can help ensure contractors are making consistent progress towards the goals you set.
 If you want to track milestones, consider using a shared calendar through your internal systems, project management software, or calendar tools such as Google Calendar.